-Well this morning we look at the family tree of Jesus from Matt 1:1-17.
-Listen carefully because you may not have heard a sermon on these verses before and you may never again.
-I bet as you heard them read just now you thought surely he's not going to preach on that passage - well he is!
-Why because it is part of the word of God but more because Matthew under the guidance of the Holy Spirit thought this was relevant to our understanding of who Jesus, the child born in the stable is and surely if we are followers of Jesus we wish to know who he is.
-As we look at the family tree and what Matthew highlights for us we get a better understanding of who Jesus is and of his relationship with us.
-V1tells us some things about Jesus, "A record of the genealogy of Jesus Christ the son of David, the son of Abraham".
+Matthew, under the guidance of the Holy Spirit, thought this was relevant to our understanding of who Jesus, the child born in the stable is, and surely if we are followers of Jesus we wish to know who he is.
+As we look at the family tree, and from what Matthew highlights for us, we get a better understanding of who Jesus is and of his relationship with us.